Retirement Accounts

 • The more options you choose and the more complex the investments, the higher the fees.

-• Traditional 401(k)s are taxed as income according to the tax status of contributions and your tax bracket at that time.
+• The principal and earnings accumulate tax-free until they are withdrawn, when they are taxed as income according to the tax status of contributions and your tax bracket at that time.

 If your employer’s plan allows it, you can borrow money from a 401(k) plan before retirement in an amount that is the smaller of 50% of your vested balance up to $50,000.
 If you have less than $10,000 invested, you can borrow up to your vested account balance.